A chair to die in

 'During the short interim reign of the British on Saparua and the surrounding islands, young Thomas was trained in the British army as a sergeant major.
 When the Dutch took over the Moluccas again and terrorized the islands as usual with their reign of terror, the population was no longer prepared to accept the coercive measures and oppression.
 They chose young Thomas to lead a rebellion.'

 I can still muse about this endlessly.
-This new chair, the chair I want to die in, is very suitable for that.
-When I close my eyes, the sun on my fragile cheeks effortlessly takes me, chair and all, to Saparua.
-Over and over again I heard grandfather tell the story of Thomas Matulessy, the rebel leader who led the rebellion against the Dutch and won!
+Over and over again I can hear my grandfather tell the story of Thomas Matulessia, the rebel leader who led the revolt against the Dutch and won!
 Now he is known as Pattimura.
 Ambon's airport is named after him, as is the university.
 His image appears on a 1000 rupiah banknote.
-He has become a national hero and is notable annally.
+Pattimura has become a national hero and is commemorated annually.
 But none of that can ignore the fact that he was eventually caught and hung.
 The long arm of the belandas reached into the furthest corners of the Moluccas and it would take a few more centuries before the Dutch fist lost its power.

 I was still standing in front of that map in deep thought when grandfather had long since left for his flowers with two kerosene cans full of water.